aregtech/areg-sdk/README.md

 ## Benefits

-AREG framework features to benefit projects:
+The major benefits of AREG SDK features:
 * A combination of request-response and broadcast communication, and subscription service.
 * Transparency of service location, which also eases the creation of a simulation and a test automation.
-* Automated service discovery, automated messaging, dispatching, code generator and featured logging.
+* Automated service discovery, automated messaging and dispatching, featured logging and code generator.

 ## Challenges to solve